-Delhi to Lucknow via Agra – Beautiful roads leading to beautiful destinations.
+Delhi to Lucknow Distance via Agra – Beautiful roads leading to beautiful destinations.

 Posted by Avis on December 21, 2018|

-We thought of a different idea and planned a weekend trip from Delhi to Lucknow via Agra making use of the two famous expressways –
+We thought of a different idea and planned a weekend trip from lucknow to delhi via Agra making use of the two famous expressways –

 Yamuna Expressway and Agra to Lucknow Expressway.